 Build MongoDB from Source with SSL Support¶

 To build MongoDB from the source files and include SSL support, issue the following from a system shell:

 brew install mongodb --with-openssl

-You can also install the latest development release of MongoDB for testing and development with the following command:
+To install the latest development release for use in testing and development, issue the following command in a system shell:

 brew install mongodb --devel

 Download the binary files for the desired release of MongoDB.¶

 For example, to download the latest release through the shell, issue the following: